zentuit/unity3d-store/README.md

-*This project is a part of The [SOOMLA](http://www.soom.la) Framework which is a series of open source initiatives with a joint goal to help mobile game developers do more together.
-SOOMLA encourages better game designing, economy modeling and faster development.*
+*This project is a part of The [SOOMLA](http://www.soom.la) Framework, which is a series of open source initiatives with a joint goal to help mobile game developers do more together.
+SOOMLA encourages better game design, economy modeling, social engagement, and faster development.*

 Haven't you ever wanted an in-app purchase one liner that looks like this ?!